Ruandalainen/Arma3-Custom-Scripts/playerObject_init/spotObject/README.md

 ## How to add something "more" to this script
 I tested adding a variable to be changed to 'true' after spotting a tank for example.
 That would allow me to add a task which has the variable of spotting a tank to be the completion condition.

 Other thing I tested is adding Artillery support via trigger using radio activation.
 That worked on some artillery units not all.
 Maybe there was a problem in the code somewhere which caused some of them to not work.
 I used the script of White Raven on youtube (Video named "Arma 3: Laser Designate Ai Support" link: https://www.youtube.com/watch?app=desktop&v=LmuC0ur1NyY ), though I changed the target position to be "latestSpot" variable via the spotObject script.
-It basically just stores the last object in the "latestSpot" variable and getting it's position with "getPosATL" function.
+It basically just stores the last object spotted in the "latestSpot" variable and getting it's position with "getPosATL" function.

 ## Example pictures of the setup:
 In this example the playable object is named "me" and is just a random unit with binoculars and the script added to the init field.